-#38952 It was a heavy period for us.
+#38952 It was a heavy period Many people felt accidently pie.
+Bathing was only possible in the hospital.
+I missed the bathing.
+We had to inform #30332 for us.
 Our son was crying a lot.
 We got used to the hugging and holding.
-I think it was hot for our son (it was summer).
-Many people felt sorry and didn't dare to pick him up.
+I think it was hot for our son (it was summer). sorry and didn't dare to pick him up.
 Also changing diapers was something they didn't want to do, scared they would hurt him.
 Loads of people would stare.
-It was hard for me to go shopping with my son because of all the looks. accidently pie.
-Bathing was only possible in the hospital.
-I missed the bathing.
+It was hard for me to go shopping with my son because of all the looks.
+People would ask if I had dropped my son, if I shouldn't keep him at home.
+This made me feel very uncomfortable.
 Especially whit leaking diapers.
-Weighing was done in the hospital.
-We had to inform everyone.
-People would ask if I had dropped my son, if I shouldn't keep him at home.
-This made me feel very uncomfortable. #38963 Our son only had difficulties with removing the cast.
+Weighing was done in the hospital. everyone. #38963 Our son only had difficulties with removing the cast.
 People felt sorry.
 Weighing was done with the cast. #39251 We had to support the legs all the time.
 Hugging was less nice with the cast.
 People didn't notice it because of the long trousers.
 When they did see it they felt sorry.
 Properly bathing, changing diapers and dressing was difficult.
 Weighing was done during the cast changes.
 Birth clinic made a problem of the fact they couldn't weigh him. #39353 The cast limited the hugging.
 I felt sorry for her, she was premature and therefore the cast was even heavier (in comparison with her body weight).
 The hugging was different from the hugging with her twin sister.
 They felt sorry.
 Changing diapers and bathing was difficult. #39296 She had no problems with the cast.
 Once someone asked if I wasn't very disappointed.
 Once someone accused me of abusing my child.
 They kept asking if she had broken her leg. #39432 It was doable.
 The first day after the cast change he would be really tired.
 They knew it was necessary.
 The whole care of our child was difficult.
 The weight was estimated. #40101 The cast was okay, we had more troubles with the procedure.
 Our son was restless and frightened after the cast changes.
 Holding him you will get used to.
 People would whisper.
 They thought I had dropped my child and that he had a broken leg.
 Changing diapers and bathing was difficult.
 It would have been nice to have more information about the care of your child. #40435 It wasn't a pleasant You often get Changing diapers and The information is